 • 2: Brief reference or secondary mention

-• 1: Mentioned negatively or as counter-example
+• 1: Mentioned negatively or as a counter-example

-4. Topic Coverage Analysis
+4. Topic coverage analysis

 What to track:

-• Which topics competitors dominate
+• Which topics competitors own

 • Content gaps where no competitor has strong presence